SSAJJALA/CreditDebitRequest/TimeLog.md

-11/04/2016  Worked on CDMR details screen development       3 11/05/2016  completed the last UI screen for my individual project  3 11/06/2016  Added email consumer service for team project   1 11/08/2016  Tested Approve functionality for CDMR           2git
+11/04/2016  Worked on CDMR details screen development       3 11/05/2016  completed the last UI screen for my individual project  3 11/06/2016  Added email consumer service for team project   1 11/08/2016  Tested Approve functionality for CDMR           2 11/09/2016  Set up my ind. project on digital ocean         4 11/10/2016  Fixed the code to read the context path from properties     2 11/12/2016  Fixed the RAM issue on digital ocean            3 11/13/2016  Built the reject functionality for CDMR project 2 11/14/2016  Worked on testing the email client              2 11/15/206   Fixed the team project code to work on digital ocean    4